atvnbi/TheOdinProject-atvnbi-1/README.md

 # The Odin Project
-My personal repo for The Odin Project exercise
+My personal repo for The Odin Project exercise.